The Manchester DBA

 Gain a doctoral degree without putting your career on hold, and apply your learning for immediate professional impact.

-Experts in all areas
+Experts in many areas

 Draw on different global perspectives to enrich your research – our research community represents over 35 nationalities.

 A flexible combination of face-to-face teaching, online tuition, supervised research projects and independent study.

 We’ll match you with an academic supervisor who shares your passion and has the right expertise to shape your research.

 Our rigorous admissions process only admits the most motivated, experienced and committed senior talent.

 The Alliance MBS Doctor of Business Administration (DBA) programme is aimed at senior-level individuals interested in the application of theory to practice.
 The Alliance MBS philosophy can be encapsulated in our tagline Original Thinking Applied.

 Your originality is key in developing a research project that addresses new and important problems in business and management.